 How to handle bounces

-Once tracking is active, Amazon starts to notify the bounced addresses directly to this extension which in turn marks the notified address as bounced so it won’t be contacted anymore.
+Once tracking is active, Amazon starts to notify the bounced addresses directly to this addon which in turn marks the notified address as bounced so it won’t be contacted anymore.
 You can the bounced addresses in your database checking their status.

 The notification is asynchronous.
 It could take few seconds as well as days.
 Infact a formally correct address is invalid when the delivery of a message to that address fails.
 Amazon can try to deliver the message for few hours before determining the address is not valid.
 Or it needs to receive a DSN from the remote system to understand there is not an available mailbox or the mailbox is blocked (typically for exeeded quota).